-- 2. Open VLC on the Orchid Core VMS server.
+- 2. Open VLC on the Orchid Recorder.
 When VLC opens, click CTRL+N on the keyboard to open the Open Media window. - 3.
-In the Please enter a network URL field, enter the Primary Stream Proxy RTSP URL for the camera you want to stream and enter the camera's RTSP credentials these are the credentials you used when you registered the camera to Orchid Core VMS.
+In the Please enter a network URL field, enter the Primary Stream Proxy RTSP URL for the camera you want to stream and enter the camera's RTSP credentials these are the credentials you used when you registered the camera to Orchid Recorder.